-WARMING CAUSED PERMAFROST 1.5°C-2°C = up to 50% volume (top 3 meters) decrease 2°C-3°C = up to 75% COMPARED TO 1995-2014 CONDITIONS.
+WARMING CAUSED PERMAFROST 1.5°C-2°C = up to 50% VOLUME (TOP 3 METERS) DECREASE 2°C-3°C = up to 75% COMPARED TO 1995-2014 CONDITIONS.
 3°C-5°C = up to 90%

 - With increasing warming, there is high confidence that thawing permafrost will lead to carbon release.
 Already, some regions of permafrost are net sources of carbon. - The losses of permafrost carbon are irreversible at centennial timescales. - There remains uncertainty on the timing and magnitude of emissions from permafrost. - The carbon budget is the amount of carbon that can be released without overshooting temperature targets (1.5°C and 2°C) set under the Paris Accord. - Most climate models still do not include permafrost processes.
 Nonetheless, the remaining carbon budgets (the amount of carbon that can be released without overshooting temperature targets) featured in AR6 WG1 do include emissions from permafrost for the first time. - This is done using a simplified, preliminary estimate that both assumes a linear relationship between warming and permafrost emissions and excludes a number of critically important thaw processes-notably abrupt thaw (thawinduced ground collapse that exposes deep permafrost) and fire-permafrost interactions.
-As a result, the projection (3-41 GtCO2 per 1°C of warming by 2100) is underestimating permafrost carbon emissions potential in the budgets. - In the AR6 WG1, the IPCC calculated the remaining carbon budget starting from January 1, 2020 to be:
+As a result, the projection (3-41 GtC per 1°C of warming by 2100) is underestimating permafrost carbon emissions potential in the budgets. - In the AR6 WG1, the IPCC calculated the remaining carbon budget starting from January 1, 2020 to be:

-LIMITING WARMING TO 1.5°C LIMITING WARMING TO 2°C $50\% \text{ chance} = 500 \text{ GtCO}2$ $60\% \text{ chance} = 400 \text{ GtCO}2$ 50% chance = 1,350 GtCO 2 60% chance = 1,150 GtCO 2
+LIMITING WARMING TO 1.5°C LIMITING WARMING TO 2°C 50% chance = 500 GtCO 2 50% chance = 1,350 GtCO 2 $67\% \text{ chance} = 400 \text{ GtCO}2$ 67% chance = 1,150 GtCO 2